 Clock Source: There are two modes for configuring how the Clock Source from.
-Select "Use Local Settings": Clock Source from Local Time, or select "Use NTP Server": Clock Source from NTP Server.
+Select "Use Local Settings": Clock Source from Local Time or select "Use NTP Server": Clock Source from NTP Server.

 System Date: Show the current time of the system.
-The year of system date limits between 2011 and 2037.
+The year of system date can be from 2011 to 2037.